kevinjoshi46b/zk-worth/README.md

 > **NOTE:** Since the app is hosted for free on render it goes to sleep on 15 mins of inactivity so there might be a possibility that the app takes a few seconds to load INITIALLY so please be patient.

-- Use ZK Worth to prove your crypto assets are above a threshold without revealing your wallet addresses or on-chain activity.
+- Use ZK Worth to prove your crypto assets are above/below a threshold without revealing your crypto net worth, wallet addresses or on-chain activity.
 - For example, universities accepting international students may require the applicants to provide proof that they can afford the expenses, including crypto assets on the blockchain.
 But if the applicant doesn't want to share their exact cryptocurrency balances and on-chain activity, they can use ZK Worth.
 - Using ZK Worth, the university can request proof for a specific threshold, and the applicant can choose to provide that proof.
 This is done using Zero Knowledge Proofs.
 - All the data is securely encrypted and stored on blockchain using asymmetric encryption and the user is the only person who can access their data using the private key provided during registration.